Legoclones/website/source/_posts/glinet-2.md

 To use the scanner, run the command `python3 scanner.py <domain/IP>`, such as `python3 scanner.py 192.168.8.1`.

 *Note - this has only been tested on devices with firmware versions 3.x, not any 4.x devices*

-## Contributing
-If you see any errors or would like to contribute to this guide, feel free to make a pull request!